hyperloop-modules/titanium-admob/README.md

 # Ti.Admob

-Right now this module is Android only, and only supports Interstitial Ads
+Use the native Admob SDK with Axway Hyperloop.
+Right now this module is Android only, and only supports Interstitial Ads.

 ## Run the Sample

-1. Copy the `ti-admob` folder to your `lib/` (Alloy) or your Resources (Classic) directory.
+1. Copy the `titanium-admob` folder to your `lib/` (Alloy) or your `Resources/` (Classic) directory.
 2. Copy the example code to your Titanium app (in case of a Classic app adjust the code to fit your needs).
-3. Include `hyperloop` and `ti.playservices` modules in your tiapp.xml.
+3. Include the `hyperloop` and `ti.playservices` modules in your tiapp.xml.
 4. Adjust `tiapp.xml` to support the ad type as explained below.
 5. Make sure you have `<transpile>true</transpile>` added in tiapp to support ES6.
 6. Go for it!